httpaulie/AoC_Benchmark_C/README.md

-# Atoms of Confusion C Benchmark
+# Atoms of Confusion Benchmark Suite

 This is an experimental evaluation tool for analyzing the impact of Atoms of Confusion on runtime performance and hardware utilization compared to clean code equivalents.